rcmoutinho/public-speaking/README.md

-# :us: Event Calendar, Initiatives and Activities
+# :us: Initiatives and Activities

-The objective of this repo is to consolidate in a single place all my participation at conferences, meetups, community activities and events in general.
+The objective of this repo is to consolidate in a single place all my participation at conferences, meetups, community activities and projects in general.

-*PS.: This is a great idea from a friend of mine, Elias Nogueira (I copied his idea [here](https://github.com/eliasnogueira/public-speaking))*

-# :brazil: Calendário de eventos, iniciativas e atividades
+# :brazil: Iniciativas e Atividades

-O objetivo deste repositório é consolidar em um único lugar todas as minhas participações em conferências, meetups, atividades em comunidades e eventos em geral.
+O objetivo deste repositório é consolidar em um único lugar todas as minhas participações em conferências, meetups, atividades em comunidades e projetos em geral.

-*PS.: Essa é uma grande ideia de um amigo meu, Elias Nogueira (eu copiei a ideia dele [aqui](https://github.com/eliasnogueira/public-speaking))*

 # Questions?